A multiplicative version of the tom Dieck splitting

 The proof in the finite group case adapts to show that taking $\Index_{\NO}(H)$ to be the set of admissible $H$-sets for $\NO$ defines an indexing system $\Index_{\NO}$.
 As in the finite group case, it is essentially tautological to show that a map of $N_{\infty}$ operads is an equivalence (that is, a levelwise equivariant homotopy equivalence) if and only if they have the same indexing system, and the cartesian product trick

 shows that any pair of operads $\NO$ and $\NO'$ with the same indexing system are equivalent.
-As a consequence, the homotopy category of $N_\infty$-operads is equivalent to a full subcategory of the poset of indexing systems.
+As a consequence, the homotopy category of $N_\infty$ operads is equivalent to a full subcategory of the poset of indexing systems.
 In the case of finite groups, every indexing system comes from some $N_{\infty}$ operad~\cite{BonventrePereira,GutierrezWhite,Rubin-Combinatorial}; in the compact Lie group case, this question has not been studied and it is not fully established that the techniques in the finite group context extend.

-The indexing system, or equivalently, the admissible $H$-sets indicate what transfers are inherent in $\NO$-algebras.
+The indexing system, or equivalently, the collection of admissible $H$-sets indicates what transfers are inherent in $\NO$-algebras.
 To give the most structure we need to work with an $N_{\infty}$ operad that has a \term{self-interchange map}: a sequence of maps of $G$-spaces

 defining an action of the $G$-operad $\NO$ on itself as in \cite[\S10]{GuillouMay-EqIterPerm} (the equivariant version of interchange~\cite[Ch.~2\S3]{BV-Book}).
 When $G$ is finite~\cite[4.18]{Rubin-Categorifying} shows that every equivalence class of $N_{\infty}$ $G$-operad contains a model with a self-interchange map; for any compact Lie group, the Steiner operads admit self-interchange maps.